quanghuy0497/Web_Crawler/README.md

 Install BeautifulSoup, Shutil, Validators and Selenium using pip

-Download and install ChromeDriver version appropriate with the OS before run: https://chromedriver.chromium.org/
+Download and install ChromeDriver version appropriate with the OS before executing code: https://chromedriver.chromium.org/